Kyziq/CSC248-Project/README.md

 ## Genting SkyWorlds Theme Park’s Entrance Ticket Processing
 A program to book normal or express ticket(s) (Express tickets people does not have to wait in line) to enter Genting SkyWorlds Theme Park.
-This program also can calculate the total payment.
+This program also can calculate the total payment and edit the data inserted such as name, IC number and age.
 Use LinkedList and Queue data structures.

 ## Team Members